Azure/reliable-web-app-pattern-java/README.md

 - [Permissions to register an application in Azure AD](https://learn.microsoft.com/azure/active-directory/develop/quickstart-register-app).
 - Visual Studio Code [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

-If you do not wish to use a DevContainer, please refer to the [prerequisites](prerequisites.md) for detailed information on how to set up your development system to build, run, and deploy the application.
+If you do not wish to use a Dev Container, please refer to the [prerequisites](prerequisites.md) for detailed information on how to set up your development system to build, run, and deploy the application.

 > **WINDOWS**
 > If you are using Windows, you must enable long paths.
 Do the following as a local Administrator: